piictomancer/sephirothkisser/README.md

 ๋࣭ ⭑ INTERESTS ⊹ ࣪ ˖

-Final Fantasy (specifically vii, xiv, xv), Twisted Wonderland, Persona 5 (and 4,, sort of,, i havent finished it yet), Soul Eater, Black Butler, Castlevania (specifically the shows, havent gotten around to playing the games yet), Splatoon, Pokemon (Sun+Moon are my favs), Sk8, Bloomic (is this fandom even alive??), JoJo's Bizarre Adventure, Fire Emblem Awakening (someone by me fe3h pls ill give you a big fat platonic smooch), Vocaloid, Im also kindof into enstars,, mostly the gameplay but ohwell
+Final Fantasy (specifically vii and xiv), Twisted Wonderland, Persona 5 (and 4,, sort of,, i havent finished it yet), Soul Eater, Black Butler, Castlevania (specifically the shows, havent gotten around to playing the games yet), Splatoon, Pokemon (Sun+Moon are my favs), Sk8, Bloomic (is this fandom even alive??), JoJo's Bizarre Adventure, Fire Emblem Awakening (someone by me fe3h pls ill give you a big fat platonic smooch), Vocaloid, Im also kindof into enstars,, mostly the gameplay but ohwell

 thats all im putting because this will turn into a whole essay if i dont stop